pancongliang/openshift/storage/local-storage/readme.md

-## Installing the Local Storage Operator
+## Provisioning local volumes by using the Local Storage Operator

 ### Install the Operator using the default namespace